The Hollywood Musical in the Seventies in Ten Numbers

 The choreography by Patricia Birch, the sense of humor, and the one-note performances are still great fun.
 A handful of numbers in Grease work very well, but I have chosen "Beauty School Drop Out" because it does the opposite to most of the numbers in this list and I wanted to show how the musical in the 70s did not ignore traditions.

 It is a typical dream sequence, with a campy chorus and angels, in which Frankie Avalon, one of the earliest teen idols, comes to sing a ballad and help an undecided school dropout to make up her mind.
 Musical heaven.

 Treat Williams in a moment of realness: "I Got Life"

 1979: I Got Life, from Hair

-So in “I Got Life” a bunch of hippies gatecrash a party and they need to have their say.
-The moment is almost plausible (some of us may have tried to dance on a table during a high society party) and the camera behaves as if this was a documentary.
-Treat Williams is delightful, the editing full of energy and the statement is made loud and clear.
+So in "I Got Life" a bunch of hippies gatecrash a party and they need to have their say.
+The moment is almost plausible (some of us may have felt like dancing on a table during a high society party) and the camera behaves as if this was a documentary.
+Treat Williams is delightful, the editing is full of energy, and the statement is made loud and clear.

 1979: Bye Bye Life from All That Jazz

 Talk about going out in style: never was death more joyful.
 All That Jazz is among my personal favorites, certainly the most unsettling, among the most substantial, profound, and artistically accomplished musicals.
 Its finale is one of the most amazing numbers ever shot.